-Self-analysis: For each HLTP (ITLC and IC), you will turn in a 2-page written analysis addressing the feedback you receive on your lesson from the class discussion and the completed checklist.
+Self-analysis: For each HLTP (ITLC and Building a DC), students will turn in a 2-page written analysis addressing the feedback you receive on your lesson from the class discussion and the completed checklist.
 There will be a template for this assignment.

 Homework: Throughout the semester you will be assigned homework.
-The purpose of the homework assignments is to get you acquainted with your internship site and to assist with understanding your school context.
-It is imperative that you complete these assignments to participate during class.
-Homework completion will total 80 points.
+The purpose of the homework assignments is to get acquainted with our internship sites and to assist with understanding school contexts.
+It is imperative that all students complete these assignments to participate during class.
+Homework completion will total 60 points.